-A DUI stays on your record indefinitely in Florida.
+In Florida, a DUI conviction stays on your record indefinitely.
 Having this mar on your record can affect you years down the road.
 It can thwart your career, hurt you in family court cases, and increase your auto insurance premiums.

 This is why it is so important to hire a defense lawyer to fight your DUI charges.
 If you have been arrested for DUI in St. Petersburg, call Goldman Wetzel to speak to our DUI defense attorneys.
 We can represent you during your hearing and fight to have your charges dropped or reduced.
 Contact us today at 727-828-3900.

 How long do DUIs stay on your record in Florida?

 There are two public records on which a DUI will show up: your criminal record (or “rap sheet”), and your driving record.

 Criminal record: Most DUIs are misdemeanor offenses that stay on your record forever.
 Twenty or 30 years down the road, a judge, officer, or employer can pull your record and see what you were charged with, when you were arrested, and what the outcome of the case was, e.g., convicted, dismissed, etc.

 Driving record: When the state convicts you of a DUI, your traffic infraction also goes on your record with the Florida Department of Motor Vehicles.
 Having a DUI on your driving record affects you in two ways.

 - Future charges: First, if you are arrested for DUI again, having a prior DUI on your record will upgrade the second offense and result in stiffer penalties.